 Prerequisite – Access and trunk ports

-Normally, Routers are used to divide broadcast domain and switches (at layer 2) Operates in a single broadcast domain but Switches can also divide broadcast domain by using the concept of VLAN (Virtual LAN).
+Normally, Routers are used to divide the broadcast domain and switches (at layer 2) Operate in a single broadcast domain but Switches can also divide the broadcast domain by using the concept of VLAN (Virtual LAN).

-SVI is a logical interface on a multilayer switch that provides layer 3 processing for packets to all switch ports associated with that VLAN.
+Switch Virtual Interface (SVI): SVI is a logical interface on a multilayer switch that provides layer 3 processing for packets to all switch ports associated with that VLAN.
 A single SVI can be created for a VLAN.
-SVI on layer 3 switch provides both management and routing services while SVI on layer 2 switch provides only management services like creating VLANs or telnet/SSH services.
+SVI on the layer 3 switch provides both management and routing services while SVI on layer 2 switch provides only management services like creating VLANs or telnet/SSH services.

 Here is a topology in which we have a layer 3 switch connected to host devices namely PC1, PC2, PC3, PC4.
 The hosts PC1, PC2 will be in Vlan 10, and PC3, PC4 will be in Vlan 20.
 Giving IP addresses to All hosts.
 PC1-192.168.1.10/24, PC2-192.168.1.20/24, PC3 – 192.168.2.10/24, PC4-192.168.2.20/24.